ls1intum/Artemis/docs/dev/guidelines/criteria-builder.rst

             ...
         }

-2. **JpaSpecificationExecutor:** To execute Specifications we need to extend the JpaSpecificationExecutor interface in our Spring Data JPA Repository.
+2. **JpaSpecificationExecutor:** To execute Specifications and generate SQL statements, we need to extend the JpaSpecificationExecutor interface in our Spring Data JPA Repository.

     .. code-block:: java